-the performance of different rules depends importantly on the way a rule shapes future expectations.
-A number of authors have analyzed the implications of deviations from rational expectations for the issues that arise at the ZLB such as the forward guidance puzzle (e.g., Gabaix (2020)) and the performance of monetary policy frameworks such as average inflation targeting (e.g., Budianto, Nakata, and Schmidt (2022)).
+Policy rules assume the policy authority has committed to follow the rule in the future.
+Thus, the performance of different rules depends importantly on the way a rule shapes future expectations.
+A number of authors have analyzed the implications of deviations from rational expectations for the issues that arise at the ZLB such as the forward guidance puzzle (e.g., Gabaix (2020)) and the performance of monetary policy frameworks such as average inflation targeting (e.g., Budianto, Nakata, and Schmidt (2023)).
 However, the literature comparing active fiscal policy has maintained the assumption of rational expectations.
-Our paper is, therefore, the first to employ the cognitive discounting model due to Gabaix (2020) to analyze the relative performance of AM/PF and PM/AF policy regimes.
+Our paper is, therefore, the first to employ the cognitive discounting model of expectations due to Gabaix (2020) to analyze the relative performance of AM/PF and PM/AF policy regimes.11